schristakis/UPF-Evaluation/README.md

 ### 2.2 VPP-UPF:

 The OpenAirInterface's 'oai-spgwu-tiny' is an enhanced version of the Serving and Packet Data Network Gateway User plane (SPGW-U), a key component in 4G/LTE networks for routing and forwarding user data.
 Initially designed for 4G/LTE based on 3GPP standards, it has been updated to also support 5G networks.
-The complete 5G architecture (based on SPGWU-UPF) can be depicted in the figure below:
+The complete 5G architecture (based on VPP-UPF) can be depicted in the figure below:

 ![Alt text](/figures/vpp_arch.png)